·

 verb “string”

-string; he strings; past strung, part. strung; ger. stringing
+infinitive string; he strings; past tense strung; past part. strung; ger. stringing

 1. to thread objects onto a string